Some issues with coreboot on T420 (touchpad and phone jack)

 Using a virtual machine or Wine/CrossOver might be an option here.

-#3 Updated by Mark Smith about 1 month ago
+#3 Updated by Mark Smith 3 months ago

 - File audio drivers generic windows.png added